lbueti/forplot/README.md

 ![](man/figures/README-unnamed-chunk-4-1.png)<!-- -->

-Set more sensible widths and heights.
-The widths has to be the same length as the number of columns for the input data plus two for the left and right margin.
-The length is usually three, header, body and footer.
+Set more sensible widths and heights:

+- lwidths has to be the same length as the number of columns for the input data plus two for the left and right margin
+- lheight is usually of length three, for header, body and footer

 ``` r
 lwidths<-c(0.05,0.5,0.2,0.8,0.2,0.8,1.2,1.2,0.5,0.05)